The History and Use of Silver Snuff Boxes

 The antique sterling silver snuff boxes created in England were mostly made in the cities of Birmingham & London.
 By the early part of the 19th century, a number of snuff box makers were crafting their products which became quite famous.
 Craftsmen such as Samuel Pemberton, Nathaniel Mills, and Edward Smith created silver snuff boxes that featured engravings of abbeys and castles on the lid and sides.

-The Scottish created a unique type of box, a snuff mull that was made from a horn which featured a lid crafted from metal.
+The Scottish created a unique type of box.
+This was a snuff mill made from a horn which featured a lid crafted from metal.
 The term snuff mill probably comes from hand mills which were used to ground snuff in the first place.
 However, another theory held that the insides of the horn had ridges so they owner could grind or mill the snuff to a finer degree.
 There is no strong evidence for that theory, but it cannot be ruled out.
 The horn was often decorated or engraved with different scenes, shapes, or decorations that made them unique to the owner.
 A silver lid would sometimes decorate the top of the Scottish snuff mill.

 Although snuff boxes have lost much of their popularity with the public, their value as antique items have never been stronger.
 This is why so many sterling silver snuff boxes created before the age of mass manufacturing are considered quite valuable.